 Business owners can face extremely negative consequences when false reviews and accusations are posted on online review websites.
 Such reviews can lead to decreased business, lack of trust, and even the closure of the business.
 Take proactive measures for your business today, by reaching out to an Internet defamation removal attorney.

 The Internet defamation removal attorneys of Minc Law, will fight for business owners who have been unfairly attacked by reviewers on sites like Citysearch.
 We guarantee removal of the defamatory review or we will return your fee.
-To schedule a free, confidential consultation call (216) 373-7706, or schedule a meeting online by filling out our online contact form.
+To schedule a free, confidential consultation with an intake specialist, call (216) 373-7706, or schedule a meeting online by filling out our online contact form.